StrataBytes/Mal.EDU/README.md

 ## License

-This project is licensed under the GPL 2.0.
+This project is licensed under the GPLv3.
 See the LICENSE file for more details.